huggingface/blog/setfit-absa.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/setfit-absa/SetFitABSA_vs_T5.png" width=700>
 </p>

-Note that the baseline works use different numbers of training sentences and different data splits.
+Note that the baseline works using a different number of training sentences and different data splits.
 For fair comparison, we conducted separate comparisons with our model against each of them, ensuring consistency by using the splits employed by each respective work for accurate assessments.

 **SetFitABSA vs Llama2**